 But I have also become really clear on my service offering and the types of clients that I enjoy working with.

-In this blog post I will share with you the main things I have learnt and achieved, in year two, that hopefully can help you in your small business too.
+In this blog post I will share with you the main things I have learnt and achieved, in year two, that hopefully these tips can help you in your service based business too.

 1. Move away from company of one

 I listened to a podcast recently and where the author of the book “The E Myth”, Michael Gerber was interviewed.
 He spoke about, if you have a company of one, the business is reliant on you solely and that is not scalable.